This post may contain affiliate links. Please see my disclosure policy for details.

 How to reach Shillong in North East India

-There has been some massive funding into the roads which lead to Meghalaya due to the mass tourism.
+There have been some massive funding into the roads which lead to Meghalaya due to the mass tourism.

 I was so shocked at how good quality the roads were to tell you the truth.